 States have regulations about the acceptable types of foods and beverages served in daycare facilities, so you’re assured that leaving your child in a reputable daycare center would also prioritize their health.

-Check any programs existing to ensure that the daycare meets the nutritional requirements as specified by the state’s licensing department.
+Check any existing programs to ensure that the daycare meets the nutritional requirements as specified by the state’s licensing department.

 Some states even have programs to help offset the cost of healthy snacks and meals for low-income areas.